botanicus/data.blog/posts/2019-06-25-why-i-switched-from-macbook-to-ipad-pro/post.md

 It's going to be one year soon.
 Since then, I got rid off my old MacBook Air and I've been developing exclusively on an iPad Pro and I don't look back.

-I upgraded since then to <i class="hashtag">iPad Pro 12.9"</i>, since it turned out testing web apps on 10.5" screen is simply not viable, but I'm still on an iPad Pro.
+I upgraded since then to **iPad Pro 12.9"**, since it turned out testing web apps on 10.5" screen is simply not viable, but I'm still on an iPad Pro.

 ## Advantages